aaren-aras/oncer/README.md

  - Windows requires WSL2 for Docker GPU acceleration

 ## Retrospective
+ - Please stop falling for **scope creep**
+ - KNOW your **tools**, and when/how/why to use them given the scope
    - Consider writing the entire backend in Python for all future DL projects
  - Docker NGC containers MASSIVELY simplify GPU + CUDA setup for modern NVIDIA GPUs requiring CUDA 12+ (no version mismatch and local rebuild trial-and-error, no Bazel errors, no DLL errors, ...)
    - Don't waste time with local installs and juggling Python versions, CUDA toolkits, and cuDNN DLLs on Windows when there're cleaner solutions available
    - You don't have to use *older* versions of software to achieve compatibility